rubocop/rubocop/manual/cops_layout.md

 Checks that operators have space around them, except for ** which should or shouldn't have surrounding space depending on configuration.

+This cop has `AllowForAlignment` option.
+When `true`, allows most uses of extra spacing if the intent is to align with an operator on the previous or next line, not counting empty lines or comment lines.

 ### Examples

 ```ruby